 Are they happy?
-Do they love me?
+Does my dog love me?
 How can I know if they’re in pain?
-Am I feeding them the right food?
-Is this their best life?
+Am I feeding them the best dog food?
+Is this a good life for them?
 We of the dog-loving world know that these thoughts go hand-in-hand with inexplicable behaviors, such as carrying on full conversations with them as we go about our day or devolving into baby talk every time we see a new puppy.

 It’s not unusual to find dog lovers lying on a bed, couch, or floor absentmindedly rubbing their furry companion’s belly while likely asking them “who’s a good boy”.
 What is also surprisingly not unusual is for those dog lovers to find themselves looking at Fido and wondering – Do dogs have belly buttons?
 If you’re like me, you might even find yourself asking them aloud if they have one.

 So, Do Dogs Have Belly Buttons?

 The answer to that question “do dogs have belly buttons?” amazingly simple:

 Yes, dogs have belly buttons.
 However, it is not entirely like our own.

 Dogs are mammals like us, meaning they are warm-blooded, have fur, depend on mother’s milk, and experience live birth (as opposed to hatching from an egg).
 All puppies develop in placental sacs within the womb and receive nutrients and oxygen through an umbilical cord attached to their abdomens.
 It’s that point of attachment that will one day become the belly button.